redplanetlabs/proxy-plus/README.md

 [![Current Version](https://clojars.org/com.rpl/proxy-plus/latest-version.svg)](https://clojars.org/com.rpl/proxy-plus)

+Note that proxy-plus has a dependency on `rama-shaded-asm`, which is hosted on a private Maven repo at `https://nexus.redplanetlabs.com/repository/maven-public-releases`.
+You'll need to include this repository in your build to resolve the dependencies of proxy-plus.

 ## Usage

 This library provides the macro `proxy+`.
 The first argument is fields to provide to the superclass's constructor.
 Next comes `reify`-like definitions to provide overrides.
 When extending a base class, the base class should come first.
 Example usage: